dannyboy849/Full_YOLOv11_Tutorial/YOLOv11/README.md

 b) In another existing docker container, run it there.
 Then, move it to whatever folder you are going to work in.

-# 2. Before proceeding, make sure you have created your Docker Container (Refer to Docker Installation)
+## Step 2.
+Before proceeding, make sure you have created your Docker Container (Refer to Docker Installation)

-## Make a Docker Image (Image already provided by /Ultralytics- inside of ~/Docker folder)
+### Make a Docker Image (Image already provided by /Ultralytics- inside of ~/Docker folder)

-## Make a Docker Container (Strongly Recommend GPU-enabled)
+### Make a Docker Container (Strongly Recommend GPU-enabled)

-# 3. Start your Docker container
+## Step 3.
+Start your Docker container

 ```python
 sudo docker start -ai yolov11_birds